flutter/website/src/platform-integration/windows/extern_win.md

 # What do I need to do?

-In order to add the external window to this application logic, the window's `WndProc` procedure must invoke `FlutterEngine::ProcessExternalWindowMessage`.
+To add the external window to this application logic, the window's `WndProc` procedure must invoke `FlutterEngine::ProcessExternalWindowMessage`.

 The following may be added to a window message handler function to achieve this: